 I try to be accommodating when a project comes in as a rush but, in truth, you should try to find an editor before you need one.
 There’s nothing worse than having to look for a service you needed yesterday.

 I hate turning people away but sometimes the situation for my current project availability just doesn’t allow me to squeeze in a project with a quick turnaround.
 I’ll usually accommodate repeat clients, but for people who are new to me and I’m new to them, I’m far less flexible.
+This may be similar to other editors, but if you need to know an editor’s availability, ask in advance!

 I like a twist as much as the next reader, but if there is something crucial I should know about the plot or story, it might be better we discuss it ahead of time.
 Sometimes this could be a minor detail about the way you write, such as always italicizing foreign words because that’s the style you have used in other manuscripts.
 Other times, it’s helpful to know if the manuscript has multiple points of view or if I should expect to adhere to a specific tense.